apache/commons-crypto/src/docker/README.md

 The image uses virtual mounts for the source code and Maven repository, so the output of the build is available on the host system and can be included in a subsequent release build.

+The binary jar is built from the contents of target/classes, so any additional native objects can be added to the build by copying them to the appropriate directory under target/classes/org/apache/commons/crypto/native before creating the release.
+For example, the macOS object can be added as target/classes/org/apache/commons/crypto/native/Mac/x86_64/libcommons-crypto.jnilib

 # Building with Docker

 ```